 - “Animal Knowledge and the Question of Human Superiority in the Essais of Michel de Montaigne,” for a volume on Animal Theologians, Clair Linzey, ed.
-(Oxford University Press, 2019).
+(Oxford University Press, forthcoming, 2019).

 - “From Monstrosity to Abnormality: Early Discourses on Disability,” for a volume on Embodied Difference: Monstrosity, Disability, and the Posthuman in the Medieval and Early Modern World, Asa Mittman and Rick Godden (Palgrave, forthcoming, 2019).

 - “Queer Spatialities in The Island of Hermaphrodites,” for a volume on Early Modern Visions of Space: France and Beyond, Dorothea Heitsch, ed.
 (University of North Carolina Press, forthcoming, 2019).

 - “Queer Geographies in Théodore Agrippa d’Aubigné’s Les Tragiques,” Epic Geographies, Timothy Duffy and Phillip Usher, eds.
 (Palgrave, forthcoming, 2019).